mlchethanupb/myworks/assignments/Task2.md

  	* metric is hop count, where all links have the same bandwidth
 	* metric is network delay, where links have different bandwidth

- - Use a central learning algorithm (with global knoweledge) to find a routing solution.
+ - Use a central learning algorithm (a central agent with global knoweledge) to find a routing solution.
 Using a multi-agent solution is a bonus

  - As a bonus task, you may compare your trained algorithm for network routing with an existing routing heuristic.